Grand Tour of the UK

 We discover much of the city's long and fascinating story on a guided walking tour of its main attractions.
 These include the incomparable Minster, which is one of Europe's largest and most ornate gothic cathedrals, and the Shambles, a quaint street that has remained almost unchanged since the Middle Ages.
 Following the tour, you have the chance to take in the sights of this marvellous city at your own pace.

-This morning we transfer to the station for the train north to Edinburgh in First Class.Upon arrival we check into the Radisson Blu Hotel Edinburgh for a two night stay.
+This morning we transfer to the station for the train north to Edinburgh in First Class.Upon arrival we check into our hotel for a two night stay.
 That evening we are welcomed in true Scottish style, enjoying a traditional Great Scot's Dinner experience at the hotel, complete with exciting and traditional forms of entertainment.

 Today we enjoy a guided walking tour of Edinburgh, taking in the city's main sights.
 We pass the 16th century Palace of Holyroodhouse, more commonly known as Holyrood Palace.
 Home of the British monarchy in Scotland, the Queen typically spends some of the summer here.